 POSSIBLY THE MOST INNOVATIVE MEDICAL EDUCATION IN THE WORLD

 At EDU, we know that the first step to transforming the state of world health, is transforming medical education.

 This extensive three-year programme consists of nine modules and a Bachelor thesis, and features a total of 9 months of hands-on experience with patients at EDU partner teaching hospitals.
-Students will experience their first patient contact within 10 weeks of starting their degree.
+Students will experience their first patient contact within 10 weeks of starting their studies.

 Early and continued clinical experience is of utmost importance to us.
 Our curriculum deeply integrates theoretical and practical learning and social skills at the patient’s bed.
 We are proud to work with teaching hospitals that share our vision and engage deeply in teaching clinical skills as early as week 9 of our bachelor programme.
 In Germany we have started in partnership with Helios Kliniken who, with their highest standards of quality made the clinical rotations a unique learning experience for our students.
-The partnership has recently broadened to the Marienhaus Kliniken and for the first rotation the University Hospital Bonn.